svtk/AtomicKotlinCourse/Usability/when Expressions/Exercise 3/task.md

 <div class="hint">

 Iterate over the string and count the number of left braces which are unmatched on each step.
 At the end, this number should be 0.
-If it is less than zero at some point, the string is unbalanced.
+If the number is ever less than zero, the string is unbalanced.

 </div>